 Liquid Penetrant Method:

-DTB has the ability to perform liquid penetrant NDI, per IAW procedures, based on ASTM E1417.
-We have certified Level III NDI technicians who are qualified in accordance with NAS 410.
+DTB has the ability to perform liquid penetrant NDI in accordance with ASTM E 1417.
+We have a certified Level III NDI technician who is qualified in accordance with NAS 410.

 Magnetic Particle Method:

 DTB has the ability to perform NDI on parts and materials up to 9.5 ft. in length.
 We also have portable magnetic particle inspection equipment.
-The magnetic particle inspections, per IAW procedures, are based on ASTM E1444.
-We have certified Level III NDI technicians who are qualified in accordance with NAS 410.
+The magnetic particle inspections are performed in accordance with ASTM E 1444.
+We have a certified Level III NDI technician who is qualified in accordance with NAS 410.

 DTB can measure your product’s critical features and profiles using the latest measurement technology, such as CMMs and laser scanning (using our Faro Arm).
 We can import your CAD files to define nominal part shape, as well as perform a part-to-CAD comparison.
 If you do not have drawings available, our design team can develop the models necessary for your inspection requirements.